rival4567/ros-noetic-mdbook/src/ROS_with_Gazebo/Gazebo_Simulator/main.md

 > **Note**: Don't forget to click on play button to start the simulation.

 Now click on apply force.
 You can see the force being applied.
-Notice that the force is applied for **1ms**, so the force is so high for such a small ball to increase the impulse.
+Notice that the force is applied for **1ms**, so we've provided such high force for such a small ball to increase the impulse.

 ---